kstenerud/dogma/dogma_v1.md

 ### Informal Dogma in Descriptions

-Section descriptions will usually include some informal Dogma notation with structural parts such as whitespace omitted for clarity.
+Section descriptions in this specification will usually include some informal Dogma notation (where structural tokens such as whitespace are omitted for clarity).
 When in doubt, please refer to the [formal Dogma grammar at the end of this document](#dogma-described-as-dogma).

 ### Bit Ordering